-I hadn’t really planned to do this hike, but we’re staying in Queenstown and the weather forecast is looking OK, so it’s very hard to resist!
+I hadn’t really planned to do the Routeburn Track, but we’re staying in Queenstown and the weather forecast is looking OK, so it’s very hard to resist!
 The well-known track has a reputation for breathtaking scenery, and was named as one of the top eleven trails in the world by the National Geographic Adventure Magazine in May 2005. the Routeburn Track is also New Zealand’s second-most popular Great Walk (after the Milford Track).
 I’ve booked transport a week in advance and managed to find campsite availability for me and my 11yo son, Luke, at Routeburn Flats.
 Routeburn is one of the most spectacular Great Walks, and unlike the Milford Track has the option of camping, making a last-minute booking more feasible.
 At a pinch, you could even do the Routeburn Track for free.

 The Divide to Lake Howden (4.1km)

 Having taken the earliest bus we we could get out of Queenstown, we’re at The Divide and on the track by 11am (see bottom for “which direction should you do the Routeburn Track“).
 We take off in a gap beween the groups who are starting the walk, and head up the very well-constructed trail.

-The track ascends gradually from the road, which continues another 100km or so to Milford Sound.
+The Routeburn Track ascends gradually from the road, which continues another 100km or so to Milford Sound.

 It’s very pleasant walking, despite the fact there are a few people on the track.
 Not that I can really complain – it’s never really busy, as the numbers are regulated by the capacity of the huts and campsites (which must be pre-booked).
 A few hikers overtake us, and often we are walking on our own along this first section, though silver beech forest, moss-covered rocks and ferns.